pwenker/chessli/docs/cli.md

 **Options**:

-* `--fetch / --no-fetch`: Select whether to fetch new puzzles before ankifying  [default: True]
+* `--new / --all`: Select whether to only ankify new puzzles or all puzzles  [default: True]
+* `--export-only / --directly`: Select to only export the created anki cards  [default: True]
 * `--help`: Show this message and exit.

 ### `chessli tactics ls`